chrisrzhou/google-globe-trends/readme.md

 Create beautiful and interactive Google Trends globe visualizations with ease.

-## About
+## Overview

 ![image](./demo.gif)

-`google-globe-trends` is a [JAMStack][jamstack] application that visualizes Google Trends on an interactive React + ThreeJS globe.
-Data is fetched during build time using the [`google-trends-api`][google-trends-api] library.
-Globe visualizations are rendered using the [`react-globe`][react-globe-github] component.
+`google-globe-trends` is a [JAMStack][jamstack] application that visualizes Google Trends with an interactive React + ThreeJS globe.
+Data is fetched during build time using the [`google-trends-api`][google-trends-api] package.
+Globe visualizations are rendered using the [`react-globe`][react-globe-github] package.

 This project is inspired by the wonderful [#metoorising][metoorising] project.
-With most of interactive features supported by `react-globe`, this project aims to simplify building beautiful globe visualizations with Google Trends datasets.
+With most interactive features supported by `react-globe`, the project aims to simplify building beautiful globe visualizations with Google Trends datasets.

 ## Deploy an Instance